 While not quite on par with industry-leading services, AtlasVPN does have certain advantages.
 For instance, it supports unlimited simultaneous connections, while ExpressVPN and Hotspot Shield support only 5, NordVPN 6, and CyberGhost 7.
 It is also cheaper than all of the above.

-However, it doesn’t have thousands of servers, its apps are somewhat short on features, and it could have a larger platform coverage.
+However, it doesn’t have thousands of servers, its apps are very basic, and it could have a larger platform coverage.

 Being able to ensure its users have access to geo-restricted streaming content that isn’t available at all locations is a feature that AtlasVPN prides itself on.
-Not only can it unblock localized libraries from the famous Netflix and BBC iPlayer, but it also provides access to HBO, Amazon Prime Video, Disney+, and more.
+Not only can its premium version unblock localized libraries from the famous Netflix and BBC iPlayer, but it also provides access to HBO, Amazon Prime Video, Disney+, and more.

 About the company